skycoin/cx/documentation/BLOCKCHAIN-OVERVIEW.md

 ## Introduction

 This document has the purpose of dissecting CX chains into its different parts and to describe the processes that involve these parts.
+As the CX chains feature is still in a prototype/alpha stage, the descriptions contained in this file are subject to change.
+Changes can be expected after a new release of CX is created and after Github pull requests are merged into the `develop` branch.

+## Public and Secret Keys Generation

+In order to initialize a new CX chain, secret and public keys need to be generated.
+-

 ## `newcoin` and `cxcoin`

 Currently, CX has the `newcoin` command as a dependency (located in `cmd/newcoin`).
 In order to initialize a new CX chain, `newcoin` needs to create the `cxcoin` command (located in `cmd/cxcoin`) using the parameters defined in `./fiber.toml`.
+This process should be simplified by mimicking the process defined by `cmd/cxcoin/cxcoin.go` in `cxgo/main.go`.
+In other words, instead of having to call the process defined by `cxcoin`, we can embed the process in CX to eliminate the `newcoin` and `cxcoin` dependencies.

 The workflow -- which occurs when running, for example, `cx --blockchain --secret-key $SECRET_KEY --public-key $PUBLIC_KEY examples/blockchain/counter-bc.cx` -- is as follows:

 1. `newcoin` is installed by running `go install ./cmd/newcoin/...`
 2. `newcoin` is run in order to create `cxcoin`

-[//]: # "UPDATE POINT"
-  - It is worthy to note that the name `cxcoin` could be changed to something else by using the `--program-name` flag, but this behavior has not been tested yet.
+> It is worthy to note that the name `cxcoin` could be changed to something else by using the `--program-name` flag, but this behavior has not been tested yet.
 3. `cxcoin` is installed by running `go install ./cmd/cxcoin/...`
-4.
+4. `cxcoin` is run to initialize the CX chain.
+This process involves:
+    1. Running `go run ./cmd/cxcoin/cxcoin.go --block-publisher=true --blockchain-secret-key=$SECRET_KEY`.

-The data directory for the publisher node is stored in `$HOME/.cxcoin/`.
-Everytime a new CX chain is initialized, its data directory is deleted first.
+    > The data directory for the publisher node is stored in `$HOME/.cxcoin/`.
+Every time a new CX chain is initialized, its data directory is deleted first.
 The name of this directory can change, depending on the value of `--program-name`.

-In order to initialize a new CX chain, secret and public keys need to be generated.
--
+    2. As this is a new blockchain, the genesis block will be created and a genesis signature is generated.
+This genesis signature will be different for every blockchain, even if the blockchain private and public keys are the same.
+    3. Using the genesis signature and the secret key, a CX chain creates the first transaction in the genesis block, which is a transaction without a transaction code and with an unspent output storing the initial program state, defined by running the blockchain code.
+    4. `fiber.toml`'s field `genesis_signature_str` is updated automatically with the new genesis signature.
+    5. The genesis signature is printed to standard output, so the user can take note of it.

 ## Wallet